 CI And Build Pipelines: Modern software teams set up a build server (either cloud or self-hosted), which is responsible for automatically creating a build of the software from scratch, performing static analysis on it (checking the source code), and running the project’s tests against it.
 This allows devs to see the health of any commit (Does it build?
 Does it violate our coding style?) and avoids the “But it works on my machine” effect, without being reproducible.
 For well-tested codebases, CI allows frequent merging of branches which improves team velocity.

 Containers: Docker containers go a long way toward the goal of reproducible builds as well.
 Essentially, a container ships the whole operating system and runtime along with your app, which allows you to tightly control your app’s dependencies.
 Think of them as heavily optimized virtual machines: They do not ship their own kernel, no unnecessary programs, performance is almost identical to bare-metal, and the layering system means that multiple containers can take up very little space.
 I still remember the dark days of 2010–2015 when you would try to run some GitHub project, and there would be a 90+% chance it wouldn’t work because you had the wrong compiler, runtime, or libraries installed.
-(Even today, I still can’t run Friday Night Funkin because my glibc version is mismatched.)
+(Even today, I still can’t figure out how to run Friday Night Funkin on Linux because my glibc version is mismatched.)
 Nowadays, you can ensure your app will always work by containerizing it.

 CD And Cloud: Cloud computing allows devs to rent servers on the internet, without having to physically handle hardware or networking.
 I can type a few letters into my terminal and not a minute later, I can access a virtual server anywhere in the world.
 Even better: As the final step in your app’s build pipeline, you can automatically create the necessary servers for said app, and then deploy the app onto them.
 For a full end-to-end experience, you can even define your server and network layout in text files (“infrastructure-as-code”) and set your app to scale under heavy traffic (= rent and connect more servers).
 This enables automation, reproducibility and prevents errors that occur when manually administering a system.